girl-hub/Test-Plan-Document/README.md

 * Steps: [go to the web page](https://www.zara.com/us/) and hit the button "Save"

 * Expected results: all information that user has entered should be saved and the user should be subscribed to Newsletter

+* Actual result: the information is saved and the user is subscribed

 #### Test Type: